Texas–Indian wars: Cherokee War

 The Cherokee War and subsequent removal of the Cherokee from Texas began shortly after Lamar took office.
 Lamar demanded that the Cherokee, who had been promised title to their land if they remained neutral during the Texas War of Independence, voluntarily relinquish their lands and all their property and move to the Indian Territory of the United States.
 Houston, who had promised the Cherokee during the Córdova Rebellion that they would be given their promised titles, protested in vain.
 In May 1839, Lamar's administration learned of a letter in the possession of Manuel Flores, an agent of the Mexican Government, exposing plans by officials to enlist the Indians against the Texas settlers.
 Supported by popular opinion in the Republic, Lamar decided to expel the Cherokee Indians from East Texas.
 When they refused, he used force to compel their removal.

 On July 12, 1839, the militia sent a peace commission to negotiate for the Indians' removal.
 The Cherokee reluctantly agreed to sign a treaty of removal that guaranteed to them the profit from their crops and the cost of the removal.
 During the next 48 hours the Cherokee insisted they would leave peacefully but refused to sign the treaty because of a clause in the treaty that would require that they be escorted out of Texas under armed guard.
 On July 15, 1839, under orders from the militia, the commissioners told the Indians that the Texans would march on their village immediately and that those willing to leave peacefully should fly a white flag.
 On July 15–16, 1839, a combined militia force under General K. H. Douglass, Ed Burleson, Albert Sidney Johnston and David G. Burnet attacked the Cherokees, Delaware, and Shawnee under Cherokee Chief Bowles at the Battle of the Neches.

 The Indians attempted to resist at the village, and when that failed they tried to re-form, which also failed.
 Approximately 100 Indians were killed, including Chief Bowles, to only three militia.
 When killed, Chief Bowles was carrying the sword given to him by Houston.
 After the battle, the Cherokee fled to the Choctaw Nation and northern Mexico, meaning East Texas was virtually free of organized communities of Indians, and their lands guaranteed by treaty were given to American settlers.

 Lamar and the Plains tribes

-Lamar's success in ethnically cleansing the Cherokee, a neutral tribe, from Texas emboldened him to do the same with the Plains tribes.
+Lamar's success in ethnically cleansing the Cherokee from Texas emboldened him to do the same with the Plains tribes.
 Lamar needed an army to carry out his Indian policies, and he set out to build one, at great cost.
 But at independence, the best estimates were that the republic had 30,000 Anglo-Americans and Hispanic residents.
 The Cherokee had less than 2,000 tribesmen in Texas, so removal of them was not a terrible drain on the republic, especially since the Cherokee War was relatively brief and bloodless for Texas, though certainly not for the Cherokee.